 There is a $45 application fee payable with a credit card or a check.
-If you participate in the free/reduced lunch program or are active duty military, you may request to waive this fee at the end of the application.
+If you participate in the free/reduced lunch program or are a military service member, military spouse or military dependent, you may request to waive this fee at the end of the application.
 Make the check payable to the University of Nebraska–Lincoln and put the applicant's full name on the memo line.

 Note: You do not need to pay the $45 admission fee if you have applied for undergraduate admission at UNK or UNO within the last year and submitted an application fee to either of those campuses.